papercri/triptailor/README.md

 - Route protection: planning modal redirects to `/auth/signin?callbackUrl=<current-destination>` if user not logged in.
 - After login/signup, user is returned to the destination page they came from.

-### 4. Saved Itineraries (Future)
+### 4. Saved Itineraries

+- Itineraries are saved per user in Firestore DB.
+- If a user creates a new itinerary for the same destination, it can overwrite the existing one.
+- Each itinerary includes the chosen trip parameters and assistant's response.
-- Placeholder for “My Itineraries” page.
+- Accessible from a “My Itineraries” page (under development).
-- Placeholder link in header when logged in.

 ### 5. UI & Components